0x706b/principia.ts/README.md

 # principia.ts

 `principia.ts` represents an ongoing effort in learning the principles behind category theory and functional programming, as well as creating a correct and structured implementation of those principles.
-However, it is also aimed at being functional functional library (🙂) with high-performance data types and powerful abstractions.
+However, it is also aimed at being a functional functional library (🙂) with high-performance data types and powerful abstractions.

 There are very few tests written as of yet.
 Use at your own risk!